alicesmail12/Snakemake-WGS/README.md

 ### Steps
 **Step 1: FastQC**

-**FastQC** analyses FASTQ files and creates a **HTML quality check report**.
-This includes quality scores for each read and base position, as well as assessments of GC content, nucleotide distribution, read length, overrepresented sequences and adapter content.
+**FastQC** analyses FASTQ files and creates a **HTML quality check report**, including quality scores for each read and base position, as well as assessments of GC content, nucleotide distribution, read length, overrepresented sequences and adapter content.

 In a snakemake workflow on a HPC this is how FastQC can be run:
 ```python